AdobeDocs/advertising.en/help/dsp/optimization/campaign-best-practices-performance.md

 * **Pre-bid Filters:** Minimize, or ideally avoid, setting aggressive pre-bid filters, which prevent the placement from achieving scale.
 Best practices include the following:

   * Use one (1) pre-bid filter per placement.
-Multiple pre-bid filters will require that both are met, which reduces scale.
+Using multiple pre-bid filters requires that both are met, which reduces scale.

   * Consider setting less strict pre-bid filters in cases where additional targeting (such as audience, geo, and site targeting) is applied.